writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 Talks
 -----

-The quality and diversity of speaker submissions this year is impressive.
+The quality and diversity of speaker submissions this year was impressive.
-It’s made selecting talks difficult, but it’s a great problem to have.
+We try to provide a wide ranging selection of topics around documentation, and think we have achieved that goal.

 We’re proud to announce the following talks: